trailofbits/testing-handbook/content/docs/languages/rust/80-supply-chain-analysis.md

 ```

-The `cargo-vet` failure shown above means the `regex-syntax` crate is "not safe for deployment," but there is an available audit for an older version of the crate.
+The `cargo-vet` failure shown above means the `regex-syntax` crate is not currently vetted as [`safe-to-deploy`](https://mozilla.github.io/cargo-vet/built-in-criteria.html#safe-to-deploy) under this policy, but there is an available audit for an older version of the crate.

 There are some [preconfigured auditors](https://github.com/mozilla/cargo-vet/blob/main/registry.toml), and [more can be imported](https://mozilla.github.io/cargo-vet/importing-audits.html).
 We recommend adding the following: